Dural venous sinus thrombosis

 Dural venous thromboses can result in parenchymal edema and ischemia in its watershed area; the severity of which can be graded as follows:

 Treatment and prognosis

-Medical, with heparin and warfarin.
-Anticoagulation is usually required even in the setting of venous haemorrhage (see cerebral venous infarction).
+Systemic anticoagulation (e.g. heparin and warfarin) is still the first-line treatment for dural venous thrombosis.
+Anticoagulation is usually required even in the setting of venous hemorrhage.

 - 1. Virapongse C, Cazenave C, Quisling R et-al. The empty delta sign: frequency and significance in 76 cases of dural sinus thrombosis.
 Radiology.
 1987;162 (3): 779-85.
 Radiology (abstract) - Pubmed citation

 - 2. Lee EJ.
 The empty delta sign.
 Radiology.
 2002;224 (3): 788-9. doi:10.1148/radiol.2243990978 - Pubmed citation

 - 3. Schell CL, Rathe RJ.
 Superior sagittal sinus thrombosis.
 Still a killer.
 West.
 J. Med.
 1988;149 (3): 304-7.
 Free text at pubmed - Pubmed citation